Take your pick: adrenaline packed or slow and contemplative?

 By Marie-Claude Masse

-Let’s head out to Richmond, where the Musée de l’Ardoise welcomes you for free this year, given the difficult context we’ve all been experiencing (psst!
-Voluntary contributions are, of course, accepted).
-Inside this magnificent neo-gothic church, recognized as a heritage building, your thirst for discoveries will be well satisfied with the permanent exhibit, Feuillets d’ardoise et tranches de vie (Sheets of Slate and Slices of Life).
+Let’s head out to Richmond, where the Musée de l’Ardoise welcomes you inside this magnificent neo-gothic church, recognized as a heritage building.
+Your thirst for discoveries will be well satisfied with the permanent exhibit, Feuillets d’ardoise et tranches de vie (Sheets of Slate and Slices of Life).
 You’ll uncover plenty of information about this stone and how it has evolved through time.
 To add to your pleasure, you should absolutely take the guided tour!

-If you’re a history buff and love visiting old buildings, you must head out to the Brome Museum!
-Managed by the Brome County Historical Society.
+If you’re a history buff and love visiting old buildings, you must head out to the Lac-Brome Museum!
 The museum offers great learning experiences by educating present and future generations about our culture and the ways of life which make up our past.
-Did you know that the Brome Museum is spread out through a complex of eight heritage buildings?
+Did you know that the Lac-Brome Museum is spread out through a complex of eight heritage buildings?
 You’ll discover true architectural jewels that marked the history of the region: The Paul Holland Knowlton House, the Tibitts Hill Schoolhouse, the Old County Courthouse, the Old fire hall and tower, the Martin Annex, the Old Academy, the Centennial Building and the Marion L. Phelps Building, which was converted into a delightful children’s museum.

-When you visit the Brome County Museum, you’re taking a leap back in time as you collect novelties for your eyes and your memory!
+When you visit this museum, you’re taking a leap back in time as you collect novelties for your eyes and your memory!
 And, as a bonus, it all unfolds in the magnificent town of Knowlton!

 Established in an old inn built in the 19th century, the Musée des communications et d’histoire de Sutton (MCHS), also known as the Sutton Museum, is dedicated to the transmission of the Brome-Missisquoi region’s socioeconomic, cultural and industrial history.
 Here you’ll discover a spectacular collection of technical and ethnological objects, mostly dating back to the first half of the 19th century, a delight for the eyes!
 The institution also conducts research to identify and highlight the intangible heritage of the citizens of Sutton and the surrounding area.
 Precious!